nicon8/immudb_syslog/README.md

 ## Launch a local standalone syslog server with Docker
-**_NOTE:_** **Remember to change the value of the variable IMMUDBKEY using your personal key obtained from [immudb vault cloud](https://vault.immudb.io/)**
+**_NOTE:_** **Remember to update the value of the variable IMMUDBKEY with your personal key obtained from [immudb vault cloud](https://vault.immudb.io/)**
 ```
 #Run it as standalone server
 PORT=1514
 IMMUDBKEY=default.xxx
 docker run -t -e IMMUDBKEY=$IMMUDBKEY -p $PORT:$PORT/udp immudb_syslog python3  -m immudb_syslog -s -l 0.0.0.0 -p $PORT -c syslog
 ```
-Once it is running, to test the server you can type on another shell:
+Once it is running, you can test the server typing in another shell:
 ```
 logger -n 127.0.0.1 -P 1514 -p 1 -t test -d -i -- I'm very important and I want to be store safely
 ```

-The docker container in this example will map port 1514 to port 1514 on the host system, and this has to be the same port used by the module standalone syslog server.
+The Docker container in this example will map port 1514 to port 1514 on the host system, and it is essential that this port matches the one used by the module's standalone syslog server.

 ## Python env